 4. Applications for Special Consideration can be submitted as follows:

 Email: Professional Law Programs

 In-person: Law School Information Desk, Level 3, Sydney Law School;

 The University of Sydney NSW 2006

-5. Applications must be submitted within five working days after the assessment.
+5. Applications must be submitted within five working days of the due date of assessment or date of exam.
 Late applications must include a reasonable explanation for the lateness together with any relevant supporting documentation.